rodrigogarciana/MidasData/README.md

 ## Output file contents

-The output files will be in the CSV format, with the first column corresponding to the consecutive period of the year starting from 1 (Jan-01, 00:00) and each consecutive period will increase the time according to the desired timestep.
+The output files will be in the CSV format, with the first column corresponding to the consecutive period of the year starting from 1 (Jan-01, 00:00) and each consecutive period will increase the time according to the desired time-step.
+The period will start from 1, with a corresponding hour of the year starting from 0, and a timestamp plus all the requested properties in consecutive columns.

 Output example (first rows):
 ```